-You can configure the address of a host depending on protocols used.
+You can configure the address of a host depending on the protocols used.

-The network interface board accepts requests only from hosts with addresses "read-only" or "read-write" access type.
-Enter "0" to have the network interface board accept requests from any host without requiring a specific type of access.
+The Network Interface Board accepts requests only from hosts having addresses with access types of "read-only" or "read-write".
+Type "0" to have the Network Interface Board accept requests from any host without requiring a specific type of access.